cbandi18/cbandi18/README.md

   😄 Pronouns: He/Him

 - 👀 I’m experienced in Python, Data Analysis, Visualization, Machine Learning, NLP, Generative AI, Data Science.
 Exploring cutting-edge AI solutions for real-world challenges.
-- 🌱 I have completed my Master’s in Information Technology and Management at Valparaiso University, Indiana, USA (December 2024).
+- 🌱 I have completed my Master’s in Information Technology and Management at Valparaiso University, IN, USA (December 2024).
 - 💼 With over 5 years of professional experience, I’ve developed end-to-end solutions across industries such as healthcare, Finance, Advertisement, Education and Digital
       Marketing & Entertainment.
 - 💞️ I’m looking to collaborate on AI-driven projects, including NLP, LLMs, and image processing, as well as DevOps optimization strategies.